NPDES MS4 Permit

 - Litter and trash reduction strategies.

 - Implementation of environmental site design (ESD) technologies for new and redevelopment projects to the maximum extent practicable (MEP).

 - Development of watershed restoration plans to address stormwater waste load allocations (WLA) established under the EPA approved total maximum daily loads (TMDL) estimates.

 The overall goals of the County's five-year NPDES municipal stormwater permit program are to control stormwater pollutant discharges by implementing Best Management Practices (BMP) and programs, show a reduction of pollutants pursuant to EPA approved TMDLs and improve water quality.
 The County evaluates and documents progress toward improving water quality within its jurisdiction on an annual basis and submits a report to MDE.
 To view this report as well as other reports the County has developed, see the links provided below.

-Select the following link to access the Watershed Restoration Plans and supporting documents that were developed to show the County's strategy to improve water quality (Watershed Restoration Plans and supporting documents), please note that you will be taken to an external site that is not managed by the County).
+Access the Watershed Restoration Plans and supporting documents that were developed to show the County's strategy to improve water quality at Watershed Restoration Plans and supporting documents.
+Please note: that you will be taken to an external site that is not managed by the County.